Shopify/javascript/09 - Functions.md

 - [9.7](#9.7) <a name="9.7"></a> Instead of using `function#apply()` to call a function with an array of arguments, use the spread operator.

   > Why?
-It reduces redundancy since you don't have to specify the object to apply against, and it mirrors the rest syntax when declaring variadic functions.
+It reduces redundancy since you don’t have to specify the object to apply against, and it mirrors the rest syntax when declaring variadic functions.

   ESLint rule: [`prefer-spread`](http://eslint.org/docs/rules/prefer-spread.html)